textcreationpartnership/A03115/README.md

 ##Content Summary##

 #####Front#####

-Popish pietie, or The first part of the historie of that horrible and barbarous conspiracie, commonl
+1. TO THE ILLVSTRIOVS AND MOST VERTVOVS PRINCESSE, THE LADY Elizabeth, onely daughter of the Kings most excellent Maieſtie.

 #####Body#####

-Popish pietie, or The first part of the historie of that horrible and barbarous conspiracie, commonl **Types of content**
+1. POPISH PIETY, OR The firſt part of the hiſtorie of that horrible and barbarous conſpiracie, commonly called the Powder treaſon.

+**Types of content**

   * There are 904 **verse** lines!